 In this paper we are interested in fault-tolerance techniques for tolerating transient faults, which are the most common faults in today's embedded systems.
-We have generalized the fault-model from [14] that assumes that one single transient fault may occur on any of the nodes in the system during the application execution.
+We have generalized the fault-model from [9] that assumes that one single transient fault may occur on any of the nodes in the system during the application execution.
 In our model, we consider that at most k transient faults may occur anywhere in the system during one operation cycle of the application.
 Thus, not only several transient faults may occur simultaneously on several processors, but also several faults may occur on the same processor.
-The number of k transient faults correspond to a reliability goal R_g .
-We consider that if the system reliability R_S drops below the required reliability R_g , then the assumption of only k transient faults occurring is no longer valid, i.e., k' > k faults are likely to occur instead.
+The number of k transient faults correspond to a reliability goal R{ρ} .
+We consider that if the system reliability R{S} drops below the required reliability R{ρ} , then the assumption of only k transient faults occurring is no longer valid, i.e., k' > k faults are likely to occur instead.

 The error detection and fault-tolerance mechanisms are part of the software architecture.
-We assume a combination of hardware-based (e.g., watchdogs, signature checking) and software-based error detection methods, systematically applicable without any knowledge of the application (i.e., no reasonableness and range checks) [13].
-The software architecture, including the real-time kernel, error detection and fault-tolerance mechanisms are themselves fault-tolerant.
+We assume a combination of hardware-based (e.g., watchdogs, signature checking) and software-based error detection methods, systematically applicable without any knowledge of the application (i.e., no reasonableness and range checks) [8].
+The software architecture, including the real-time kernel, error detection and faulttolerance mechanisms are themselves fault-tolerant.
 In addition, we assume that message fault-tolerance is achieved at the communication level, for example through hardware replication of the bus.

 We use re-execution for tolerating faults.
-Let us consider a process P_1 and a fault-scenario consisting of k = 2 transient faults that can happen during one cycle of operation.
-The first execution runs at a voltage level V. In the worst-case fault scenario, the first fault happens during the process P_1 's first execution, and is detected by the error detection mechanism, after a worst-case error detection overhead α_1 .
-Once the error has been detected, the task has to be recovered.
-After a worst-case recovery overhead of μ_1 , P_1 will be executed again.
+The faults occurring during the execution of a process P_i are detected by the error detection mechanism, after a worst-case error detection overhead α_i .
+Once the error has been detected, the process has to be recovered.
+After a worst-case recovery overhead of μ_i , P_i will be executed again.
 Since we concentrate on minimizing the energy consumption in the no-fault scenario, we consider that all the re-executions are performed at full speed, i.e., at the maximum voltage V{max} and frequency f{max} .
-Its second execution in the worst-case could also experience a fault.
-Finally, the third execution of P_1 will take place without fault.
-Note that the overheads α_i and μ_i for a process P_i are considered as part of its worst-case execution time C_i .
+The overheads α_i and μ_i for a process P_i are considered as part of its worst-case execution time C_i .

-3. APPLICATION MODEL
+3. Application Model

-We model an application $\mathcal{A}(\mathcal{V}, \mathcal{E})$ as a set of directed, acyclic, polar graphs $\mathcal{G}i(\mathcal{V}i, \mathcal{E}i) \in \mathcal{A}$.
+We model an application $\mathcal{A}(\mathcal{V},\mathcal{E})$ as a set of directed, acyclic, polar graphs $G(\mathcal{V}, \mathcal{E}) \in \mathcal{A}$.
 Each node $P_i \in \mathcal{V}$ represents one process.
-An edge $e{ij} \in \mathcal{E}$ from P_i to P_j indicates that the output of P_i is the input of P_j .
+An edge $e{ii} \in \mathcal{E}$ from P_i to P_j indicates that the output of P_i is the input of P_j .
 A process can be activated after all its inputs have arrived and it issues its outputs when it terminates.
 Processes are non-preemptable and thus cannot be interrupted during their execution.
-Fig. 1 depicts an application \mathcal{A} consisting of a graph \mathcal{G}1 with five processes, P_1 to P_5 .
+Fig. 1 depicts an application \mathcal{A} consisting of a graph G_1 with five processes, P_1 to P_5 .